Ace Attorney: Justice for All – 2002 Developer Interview

 Takumi: If we do make another game, honestly, I’m afraid to even look back at Gyakuten Saiban 2.
 When we were working on this game, and I looked back at the first Gyakuten Saiban, it felt like “damn, we worked this hard on it?”
 I felt a ton of pressure.

 Inaba: I think it’s natural that with the first game in a series, you don’t have to think about what’s “next”, but can just expend all your effort on that one game.
-You took the same stance for the sequel actually, expending all your effort and power until nothing was left.
+You took the same stance for the sequel actually, expending all your effort until nothing was left.
 That’s a good thing, I think.

 Takumi: Yeah, you can’t hold back.
 If you don’t put everything you’ve got into what you’re working on, the product won’t turn out well.
 Besides, why think about the future when you might die tomorrow. (laughs)